 Completing the required education to become a health information technician can happen quite quickly.
 You can complete your Allied Health Degree in as little as 30 weeks.
 Certifications such as the Registered Health Information Technician (RHIT) are also available and tend to make job-seekers more attractive to potential employers.

 Health Information Technician Salary

-Data from the BLS lists the average annual salary for health information technicians at about $44,000, making this one of the best-paying entry-level medical jobs you can get without a multi-year degree.
-Health information technicians working in hospitals tend to make more than those working for private physician’s offices.
+Data from the BLS lists the average annual salary* for health information technicians at about $44,000 (or about $21.00 per hour), making this one of the best-paying entry-level medical jobs you can get without a multi-year degree.
+Health information technicians who earn salaries in the top 10th percentile can earn up to $66,000 or more, per year.

 Health Information Technician Job Outlook

 The BLS projects an aging population will come with a rising demand for all types of healthcare services, and health information technicians are no exception.
 Especially as electronic record-keeping becomes more widespread, tech-savvy information technicians are likely to be highly desirable to employers.

 Click here to learn how to become a Health Information Technician

 Want to help people bring out their best smiles?
 Dental assistants work directly with patients as well as behind-the-scenes to help dentists and their hygienists deliver outstanding oral care.